Opendigitalradio/dablin/README.md

 ### Alternative DAB+ decoder

 Instead of using FAAD2, DAB+ channels can be decoded with [FDK-AAC](https://github.com/mstorsjo/fdk-aac).
-You can also use the modified version [fdk-aac-dabplus](https://github.com/Opendigitalradio/fdk-aac-dabplus) of OpenDigitalradio itself, if already installed.
+You can also use [OpenDigitalradio's fork](https://github.com/Opendigitalradio/fdk-aac), if already installed.

 On Debian and Ubuntu, you can install FDK-AAC with: